Penparcau: Governance

 Aberystwyth-Penparcau is the most populous electoral division in Ceredigion and elects two county councillors.

 Penparcau is also the name of the village which covers a portion of the electoral division consisting of the areas of Southgate and Caeffynnon.

 Five town councillors represent the ward on the Aberystwyth Town Council, one of the 51 town and community councils in Ceredigion and consists of 19 town councillors elected in five wards.
-The last elections were held in May 2017.
+The last elections were held in May 2022.

 Penparcau is governed by Ceredigion County Council and Aberystwyth itself elects six of the 42 councillors in five separate wards (Bronglais, Central, North, Rheidol and Penparcau - the Penparcau ward elects two of these).
-The two county councillors for Aberystwyth-Penparcau, elected in May 2017 were Liberal Democrat and Plaid Cymru.
+The two county councillors for Aberystwyth-Penparcau, elected in May 2022 were both Plaid Cymru.

 Penparcau has five Senedd members, one of whom is elected as a constituency MS for Ceredigion, Elin Jones and four who are elected on the regional list for Mid and West Wales.

-The village is also within the Ceredigion constituency for elections to the House of Commons.
+The village is also within the Ceredigion Preseli constituency for elections to the House of Commons.
 The current MP is Ben Lake for Plaid Cymru.